Frequently Asked Questions

 Courses can be dropped through MyCI before the session begins with no financial or grade penalties.
 Once a session begins, an Add/Drop form must be filled out and brought or mailed to the Extended University Office.
 Courses dropped within the first 25% of the session qualify for a 75% refund and no grade penalty.
 Courses dropped after the 25% point in the session qualify for no refund and earn a “W” (withdraw) grade.
 Courses cannot be dropped after the 60% point in the session.

 How do I change my name?

 You may change your name by filling out the “Name Change” form located in the Channel Islands Records and Registration Forms Library: http://www.csuci.edu/records-registration/rec_reg_library.htm

 The form must be submitted to the Records and Registration desk on the first floor of Sage Hall.
 All changes must be accompanied by legal documentation (social security card, court documents, or marriage certificate) that verifies the changed information.
 In addition, a photocopy of a photo ID that verifies the new name, correct social security number, or correct date of birth (driver's license, passport, or immigration card) is required.

 How do I obtain a student ID?

-Student IDs can be obtained by visiting the main campus Student Business Services (formerly known as the Cashier’s office) on the first floor of Sage Hall.
+Student IDs are optional for Extended University students and pictures are taken at orientation.
+Students can also obtain them by visiting the main campus Student Business Services (formerly known as the Cashier’s office) on the first floor of Sage Hall.
 Proof of ID and current registration in classes is required.

 I'm not a CI student, but I'd like to take courses.
 Can I and how?